-Convention Meaning Monospace Monospace type indicates code examples and interactive screen displays. type In the C programming language, monospace type in text identifies the following elements: keywords, the names of independently compiled external functions and files, syntax summaries, and references to variables or identifiers introduced in an example. - A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line. numbers All numbers in text are assumed to be decimal unless otherwise noted.
+Convention Meaning italic text Italic text indicates important information, complete titles of manuals, or variables.
+Variables include information that varies in system output (Internal error number ), in command lines (/PRODUCER= name ), and in command parameters in text (where dd represents the predefined code for the device type).
+UPPERCASE TEXT Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.
+Monospace type Monospace type indicates code examples and interactive screen displays.
+In the C programming language, monospace type in text identifies the following elements: keywords, the names of independently compiled external functions and files, syntax summaries, and references to variables or identifiers introduced in an example. - A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line. numbers All numbers in text are assumed to be decimal unless otherwise noted.
 Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated.